allebasycin/FastUGI-Net/README.md

 | Duodenal bulb                    | 156    | 0                   | 0                  | 0    | 0                | 0             | 0             | 0               | 202                       | 0                                       | 358   |
 | Descending part of duodenum      | 154    | 0                   | 0                  | 0    | 0                | 0             | 0             | 0               | 0                         | 115                                     | 269   |
 | Total                            | 1014   | 257                 | 228                | 143  | 486              | 530           | 366           | 84              | 202                       | 115                                     | 3425  |

-###Anatomical landmark annotation
-Our anatomical annotation approach is guided by previous photodocumentation guidelines such as the British and Japanese guidelines.
-The images are categorised into 9 landmarks.
-Anatomical landmarks identified in the antegrade view within the UGIAD dataset encompass the esophagus (E), squamocolumnar junction (SJ), gastric body in antegrade view (Ba), antrum (Ant), duodenal bulb (DB) and descending part of the duodenum (DD).
-Conversely, the retroflex view encompasses landmarks such as the fundus (F), gastric body in retroflex view (Br) and angulus (Ang).

 ## Get Started
 ### Pretrained weights